Service granularity principle: Message size

 Coarse-grained services may pass more data than fine-grained services, including data that is not specifically required for the task.
 This complicates message processing in the endpoint and might in turn harm performance.
 Reducing message size may require adding a more fine-grained operation.

 Quality-of-service characteristics including transactionality

 For conceptual clarity each service operation should perform a single system-level transaction and leave data integrity across service boundaries to the business logic in the service consumer.
 This also simplifies error recovery, and typically eases design.

 Many more decision criteria for finding an appropriate granularity exist; there is no global optimum.
 Sixteen such coupling criteria are compiled from the literature in.

 Patterns

 As one size does not fit all, the design of service granularities can benefit from many existing pattern works on various kinds of distributed systems, especially those related to services, as well as pattern works related to API design (e.g., API design in object-oriented programming) and enterprise integration.
 An overview of such languages is given here.

+Service granularity in microservices architecture

+In microservices architectures, service granularity influences testing, deployment, performance, and reliability.
+Very fine-grained microservices are typically easier to test and deploy independently, but they often experience lower performance and reduced overall reliability due to increased interservice communication and more complex service choreography.
+Coarse-grained services exhibit contrasting characteristics.
+They generally provide higher robustness and reliability by minimizing communication overhead and coordination complexity, but they are more challenging to test and deploy because modifications affect a broader functional scope.
+The appropriate level of service granularity is determined by business drivers.
+Architectural decisions commonly begin with identifying these drivers and then aligning architectural characteristics such as performance, scalability, reliability, or deployment flexibility to support them.